 Alex is a seasoned Management Accountant with a passion for financial analysis and the development of strategic financial plans.
 Her CV showcases her experience and directly relevant skills to her profession.
 She possesses exceptional interpersonal and leadership skills and has a proven record of collaborating with and leading various teams.
-The Harvard template highlights Alex's expertise in financial management in a clear, concise, and organised way.
+The Harvard CV template highlights Alex's expertise in a clear, concise, and organised way.

-Consider incorporating strong adjectives that demonstrate your skills, such as 'meticulous,' 'analytical,' or 'detail-oriented.'
+Consider incorporating strong adjectives that demonstrate your skills, such as 'meticulous,' 'analytical,' or 'detail-orientated.'
 You may also want to include your communication and teamwork skills, which are crucial in accounting.

 Your personal profile should be brief, ideally no more than four to six lines and should capture the recruiter's attention by highlighting your unique strengths as an accountant.

 When crafting your profile, tailor it to the job you are applying for using keywords and phrases from the job description.
 By doing so, you will show the recruiter that you have taken the time to understand the role's requirements and have the necessary skills to excel in the position.
 Additionally, ensure that your profile is written in a professional tone and avoid using generic phrases or buzzwords.

 Example of a personal profile for a Senior Accountant